w3c/font-text-cg/charter/index.md

 ## Deliverables

+No technical specifications will be produced by this Community Group and no technical contributions are to be solicited or accepted.

 * This Community Group aims to produce a proposed Charter, to be used to set up a technical group, possibly a W3C Working Group,